mddub/mint-tags-display/README.md

 ## More information

-[This blog post][blog-post] discusses the motivation behind this user script, how it works, and some opinions on Mint.
+[This blog post][blog-post] discusses the motivation behind this user script and how it works.

-Questions? mark@warkmilson.com
+Questions?
+Issues?
+Improvements?
+File an issue or submit a pull request!

 [GreaseMonkey]: https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/
 [TamperMonkey]: http://tampermonkey.net/